songify-rocks/Songify/README.md

 - **🖼️ Album Covers**: Automatically download album covers to enhance your stream's visuals.
 - **💿 Custom Widgets**: Use the [widget gallery](https://songify.rocks/widgets/) (including Premium styles) or the [widget generator](https://widget.songify.rocks) for a simpler now-playing bar.
 - **🎉 And More!** Discover additional features to elevate your streaming experience.
 The core app is free.
-[Songify Premium](https://github.com/songify-rocks/Songify/wiki/Songify-Premium) is optional (cloud sync and extra widget styles) and does not remove free features.
+[Songify Premium](https://github.com/songify-rocks/Songify/wiki/Songify-Premium) is optional (premium widgets, full request stats, stream recaps, and cloud sync) and does not remove free features.
+Any [Ko-fi](https://ko-fi.com/S6S167PLK) membership tier unlocks the same Premium.

 ---